-- The test has substantial downtime in the middle of steps.
+- Has substantial downtime in the middle of steps.

 Your priority should be Unit testing, then the integration testing followed by the functional testing.
 The tip is to make a scorecard to maintain a list of complex manual test scenarios.
-This can be further followed by the least complex test types.
+This is further being followed by the least complex test types.
 Or the ones that require a great deal of data or environmental setup.

 There Is More Automation

 Due to technology’s rise, now test automation tools can automate complex tests with the help of real-user simulation technology.
 This list consists of: